The 20 Best Spinocerebellar Ataxia Type 2 Doctors Near Me in Washington, US

 Offers Telehealth

-John Roberts is a Neurologist in Seattle, Washington.
+John Roberts is a Neurologist practicing medicine in Seattle, Washington.
 Dr. Roberts is rated as an Advanced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 2.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
-Dr. Roberts is currently accepting new patients.
+He is also highly rated in 41 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.

 Advanced in Spinocerebellar Ataxia Type 2